The process of insuring a vehicle with a salvage title can seem daunting, as these titles carry a stigma within the automotive industry.

 In conclusion, insuring a car with a salvage title can pose unique challenges and may result in higher insurance premiums.
 Individuals seeking to insure such vehicles should carefully weigh the potential impact on resale value and be prepared for additional maintenance or safety requirements.

-One interesting statistic is that cars with salvage titles tend to have 20-40% lower resale values compared to those with clean titles.
+One interesting statistic is that cars with salvage titles tend to have 20-40% lower resale values than those with clean titles.

 As an insurance agent or broker, it would be prudent to educate clients on these factors so they can make informed decisions about their auto insurance needs.